bbauska/12-seo-types/README.md

   <li><b>Images:</b> Images can enhance the user experience and make a web page more
     visually appealing.
 However, they should be optimized for the web by compressing them and using descriptive alt tags.</li>
-  <li><b><a href="https://www.geeksforgeeks.org/difference-between-external-link-and-internal-link/">
+  <li><b><a href="https://www.geeksforgeeks.org/difference-between-external-link-and-internal-link/"
-    Internal Links</a>:</b> Internal links connect different pages on the same website.
+    target="_blank" rel="noopener noreferrer">Internal Links</a>:</b> Internal links
+	connect different pages on the same website.
 They help search engines understand the structure of the website and distribute link equity throughout the site.</li>
-  <li><b><a href="https://www.geeksforgeeks.org/what-are-external-links/">
+  <li><b><a href="https://www.geeksforgeeks.org/what-are-external-links/" target="_blank"
-    External Links</a>:</b> External links connect a web page to other websites.
+    rel="noopener noreferrer">External Links</a>:</b> External links connect a web page to other websites.
 They can be used to provide additional information, cite sources, or build relationships with other websites.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>2.
 Off-Page SEO</h2>